-- Make sure you're each comfortable with talking about sex.
-You can help each other of course, but you're each responsible for dealing with your own insecurities.
+- Make sure you’re each comfortable with talking about physical intimacy.
+You can help each other of course, but you’re each responsible for dealing with your own insecurities.

-- Decide when you'd want sex.
+- Decide when you’d want to make love.
 Would you each be comfortable and is it realistic immediately after the reunion to give way to passion?
 Or is there something else you need first?

-- Of course your physical relationship can include all or some of the following: sexting, self-pleasuring, fantasy games, videos, books, etc
+- Of course, your physical relationship can include all or some of the following: (s)texting, self-pleasuring, fantasy games, videos, books, etc

 - Be sure to arrange visits around the menstrual cycle if necessary!

 - Dress up for Skype meets – make it a surprise!